Izuagba/QSAR-Antimalarial-Model/README.md

 **Interpretation:**
 - While Logistic Regression has the highest test accuracy and F1-score, **LightGBM achieves the highest ROC AUC and competitive AUPRC**, making it more suitable for **ranking and separating classes**, which aligns with the primary goal of this study.
 - LightGBM is therefore selected as the **best model** for predicting antimalarial activity of compounds from *Newbouldia laevis*.

 ---

-## Methodology

-1. **Data Preparation:** Extracted molecular descriptors from the chemical constituents of *Newbouldia laevis*.
-2. **Model Training:** Trained multiple ML models including CatBoost, XGBoost, RandomForest, Logistic Regression, and LightGBM.
-3. **Evaluation:** Used test accuracy, F1-score, ROC AUC, and AUPRC to evaluate model performance.
-4. **Prediction:** Applied the selected LightGBM model to predict activity scores for all compounds, enabling ranking and prioritization.

----